Devontae Booker Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 Matchup vs. Washington

-- Booker has averaged 28 rushing yards per game in his two career matchups against the Football Team, 4.5 fewer yards than his over/under in Sunday's game.
+- Over his two career matchups against the Football Team, Booker averaged 28 rushing yards per game, 7.5 fewer yards than his over/under in Sunday's game.

-- In two games versus the Football Team Booker has not run for a touchdown.
+- Booker has not run for a touchdown against the Football Team.

-- The Football Team allow 105.1 yards per game on the ground, the NFL's eighth-ranked rush defense.
+- Booker will go up against a Football Team squad that allows 105.1 rushing yards per game and is the NFL's eighth-ranked rush defense.

-- The Football Team have allowed 14 rushing touchdowns, 12th in the NFL.
+- Booker and the Giants will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (14).

 Recent Performances

-- Last week against the Bears, Booker racked up 46 yards on 18 carries.
+- Last week against the Bears, Booker ran for 46 yards on 18 carries.

-- During his last three games, Booker has racked up 147 rushing yards (49.0 per game) on 32 carries.
+- Over his last three games, Booker has 147 rushing yards on 32 carries (49.0 yards per game), with zero touchdowns.

 Booker's New York Teammates